Scalar Types

 The schema should describe any irreducible scalar types.
 Scalar types can be used as the types of columns, or in general as the types of object fields.

-Scalar types define several types of operations, which extend the capabilities of the query and mutation APIs: comparison operators and aggregation functions.
+Scalar types define several types of operations, which extend the capabilities of the query and mutation APIs: comparison operators and aggregate functions.

 Type Representations

-A scalar type definition can include an optional type representation.
-The representation, if provided, indicates to potential callers what values can be expected in responses, and what values are considered acceptable in requests.
+A scalar type definition must include a type representation.
+The representation indicates to potential callers what values can be expected in responses, and what values are considered acceptable in requests.

 Supported Representations